JMHS Counseling &

 The College Search Process

 We invite you to have an individual meeting with your student’s counselor to discuss their specific college plans.
 We feel this is a very important piece of the college search process, as it usually “jump starts” the process, as well as reviewing your student’s overall progress.
-If you have not already heard from your counselor about this, please contact them to set up this appointment.
+Please contact your student’s counselor to set up this appointment.
 Their contact information is below:

 A-CHAM Cynthia Coogan CBCoogan@fcps.edu 319-2325